TABLE OF CONTENTS

 Beyond the initial purchase, homeowners should always be focused on financial strategies to leverage their growing equity.
 As appreciation increases a home’s value, homeowners might consider cash-out refinancing or a home equity loan to draw out a portion of their home’s equity and cash that can be invested into the property or used for anything from medical bills to consolidating debt.

 Griffin Funding is a premier mortgage lender dedicated to helping you get the most out of your mortgage and real estate investment.
 By offering expert advice, competitive interest rates, and a range of financial solutions, Griffin Funding ensures homeowners set themselves up to maximize the benefits of homeownership.
-Reach out to our team to learn more or apply for a mortgage online today.
+Reach out to our team today to get started on your home buying journey.

 Find the best loan for you.
 Reach out today!